Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Methods: questionnaire

-\item \textbf{Ecoset} \cite{mehrer2021ecologically} - Compared to ImageNet-1K, it was created with a different motivation: to better align with human vision and object-recognition behavior.
-It contains over 1.5 million images of everyday objects and concepts selected based on their relevance to humans and linguistic frequency. \end{itemize}
+\item \textbf{Ecoset}~\cite{mehrer2021ecologically}.
+Created to better align object categories with human vision.
+It contains over 1.5M images of everyday objects and concepts selected based on their relevance to humans and linguistic frequency. \end{itemize}

-To aid participants in assessing possibly unfamiliar datasets, we developed an online dataset browser for quick visual comparison.
-As illustrated in Figure~\ref{fig-tool}, the tool presented two side-by-side panels where users could select and compare any source or target dataset.
-For each selection, the browser listed all categories with corresponding image counts.
-This list was sortable alphabetically or by size.
-Clicking a category revealed a random sample of images that could be refreshed.
-Crucially, the browser intentionally omitted performance metrics or other metadata to ensure judgments were based solely on visual evidence.
-This design enabled participants to inspect features like textures and structures and assess class coverage, supporting a relative visual analysis with a low information load.
+To facilitate dataset assessment, we developed an online dataset browser\footnote{\url{https://choice-intuition.streamlit.app/}} for quick visual comparison.
+We show a screenshot in Figure~\ref{fig-tool} in Appendix \ref{appendix:databrowser}.
+The tool allowed participants to compare two datasets by displaying the object classes and class sizes within each dataset, and showing a random sample of images from that class.
+The tool intentionally omitted performance metrics or other metadata to ensure judgments were based solely on visual evidence.